Clippety Clobbered

 Clippety Clobbered is a 1966 Warner Bros.
 Looney Tunes theatrical animated short directed by Rudy Larriva.
 The short was released on March 12, 1966, and stars Wile E. Coyote and the Road Runner.

+In this film, Wile experiments with a chemistry set.

 Plot

 Wile E. Coyote waits at his mailbox.
 He looks up to see a U.S. Mail helicopter which drops a big box with a parachute attached to it.
 As Wile E. holds out his arms to catch the box, Road Runner runs by and taunts him long enough so that he forgets about the descending package which lands on top of his head.
 After some more taunting from Road Runner which causes his backside to be pricked by a cactus, Wile E. opens his package to reveal a chemistry set.

 Wile E. wastes no time as he pours red liquid back and forth between two beakers until its color vanishes completely.
 He pours the invisible liquid into a bucket marked "Invisible Paint", then paints himself invisible with it (he is outlined for the viewers to keep track of his presence).
 Wile E. gets into position to catch Road Runner near the side of a cliff, but the Road Runner runs into him and knocks him off.
 For good measure, the Road Runner paints a giant boulder and pushes it off the cliff; it lands on top of the unsuspecting Coyote.

 For his second and final try with the invisible paint, Wile E. builds a brick wall and quickly paints it upon seeing the Road Runner coming towards him.
 Watching from behind a boulder, he is stunned when Road Runner runs right through the invisible wall.
 The Coyote attempts to do the same, but smashes headfirst into the wall.
 As he attempts to get up, a brick falls on top of his head and knocks him out.